Funding Circle Review

 Deposits are made via Debit card transfer and show instantly.
 Withdrawal payments take 2-3 business days.
 Since you’re smart and will be owning 100+ loan parts, you’ll receive interest and capital payments frequently.
 If a business is late making a payment, it will show on your summary screen:

 Sometimes peer to peer companies make drastic changes, sometimes good, sometimes bad.
-Funding Circle recently announced they would be making some big changes which I imagine have been considered for some time and haven’t been taken lightly.
+Funding Circle made some big changes in 2017.

 - No more manual investing in loans